emeb/cheep3a/README.md

 6. [Cyan] Two independent clocked noise outputs.
 7. [White] White and Pink noise outputs.

+Mode selection is stored in the MCU's on-chip flash memory and will persist across power cycles.

 ### Building Firmware
 The Cheep3a firmware is based on [cnlohr's "ch32v003fun"](https://github.com/cnlohr/ch32v003fun) project and expects that the github directory for that project is located in